+1. LEASEHOLD OWNERSHIP

+Does not designate rights of ownership but conveys an individual control of the property so that he/she has use and possession for a specific period of time and usually for a specified rent, such as 16^{th} section land leases.

+16th Section Land

-Type of Ownership What It Means Leasehold Does not designate rights of ownership, but conveys an individual control of the property so that he has use and possession for a specific period of time and usually for a specified rent, such as 16th section land leases. • 16 th Section Land 16 th section land or land acquired in lieu of 16 th section land is land controlled by the State Board of Education under the general supervision of the State Land Commissioner.
-Generally each county Board of Supervisors has the authority to approve or renew leases on the land.
+16th section land or land acquired in lieu of 16th section land is land controlled by the State Board of Education under the general supervision of the State Land Commissioner.
+Generally, each county Board of Supervisors has the authority to approve or renew leases on the land.

 An individual who leases such land does not own the property and has limited rights.
 The value of the lease decreases as the expiration date nears.

 Lease rights to 16th section or lieu lands are negotiable.
 These rights may be sold to another person provided the governing authority which approves such leases is agreeable to such a sale.

+2. INCORPOREAL INTEREST OWNERSHIP

-Incorporeal Interests No ownership of the physical property incorpored interests The owner has certain rights to use the property without the right to dispose of property.
+There is no ownership of the physical property.
+However, the owner has certain rights to use the property without the right to dispose of property.
 Applies to mineral rights, timber rights and easements, which may be sold by the owner.

+Mineral Rights

-Mineral Rights Ownership in natural resources, usually obtained from the ground, such as coal, oil, sulphur, sand or natural gas, etc., coming from the property.
+Ownership in natural resources, usually obtained from the ground, such as coal, oil, sulphur, sand or natural gas, etc., coming from the property.

-Property Rights with No Ownership (Continued)
+Timber Rights

-Type of Ownership What It Means Timber Rights These rights permit one party to cut and remove trees from property owned by another, as designated by a contract with the owner of the land on which the timber stands. • Easements Property right whereby one has the right to use the land of another person for a special purpose.
+These rights permit one party to cut and remove trees from property owned by another, as designated by a contract with the owner of the land on which the timber stands.

+Easements

+Property right whereby one has the right to use the land of another person for a special purpose.